sig-gis/Liberia_NSC_ForestMonitoringTraining/11_Sample_Based_Area_Estimation/01_SampleDistributionForAreaEstimation.md

  | 11 | sand |

 To make the change maps, you compare the class value of each pixel at time 1 against its value at time 2 and then assign a change label.
-This can be done with:
+This can be done with either:
-- **Full-detail transitions:** every possible class-to-class change (e.g., `forest_80 → settlements`). - **Simplified schemes:**
+- **Full-detail transitions:** every possible class-to-class change (e.g., `forest_80 → settlements`).
+- - **Simplified schemes:**
 - binary (`change` / `no_change`), or
 - thematic categories (e.g., `no_change`, `forest_loss`, `mangrove_loss`, `other_change`).